mas-bandwidth/udp/010/README.md

 I love https://datapacket.com.
 They are an excellent bare metal hosting company.
 Picking the fattest bare metal server they have with a 40GB NIC, there are no ingress or egress bandwidth charges.

 On bare metal with a 40GB NIC we can handle the amount of traffic easily with XDP.
 The XDP program runs in native mode, whereas on google cloud it runs in SKB mode, so it's slower.
 There's also no virtualization overhead.
-All the CPUs on the bare metal are dedicated to doing the XDP work.
+All the cores on the bare metal are dedicated exclusively to doing the XDP work and you can tune the system as needed.

 The total cost for 1M clients is now: $8,430 USD per-month.